 What does this have to do with memory?
 Well, partly of course, because the appropriate use of images usually makes information more memorable, but visual language has considerably more to offer than that.
-To appreciate what it is, first look at some examples: Horn has examples at http://www.stanford.edu/~rhorn/ and another brilliant example is available from an information designer I deeply admire - Richard Saul Wurman - at http://www.understandingusa.com/
+To appreciate what it is, Horn has examples at http://web.stanford.edu/~rhorn/

 There are many advantages in integrating word and image, such as:

 but I believe the great benefit of this approach is its power to SELECT and CONNECT.

 Those who have read my book, The Memory Key, will be aware that I see these processes as absolutely fundamental to understanding and remembering new information.
 While there are many tools to help teachers and writers portray the information selected as most important (such as highlighting, and summarising), visual language stands out as offering a tool-bag of particular power.
 It also, of course, offers powerful tools for demonstrating connections between bits of information.

 Look at Bob Horn's representation of an academic debate (can computers think http://web.stanford.edu/~rhorn/a/kmap/arg/CCT/CCTGeneralInfo.html) and you will readily see the power of visual language to organize complex information and show connections.

 Visual language thus offers a powerful set of strategies for studying.